microcks/microcks.io/content/documentation/guides/usage/stateful-mocks.md

 [...]
 ```

-As a final test, we may now check that we are able to add items to a cart, retrieve this cart items, delete all the items from the cart and check that we finally read an empty cart status.
+As a final test, we may now check that we are able to add items to a cart, retrieve the cart items, delete all the items from the cart and finally read an empty cart status.
 Let's go!

 ```sh
 # Add a Baba au Rhum